-Topic Policy Purpose Compliance Conflict Cultural Heritage Continued Env\19 - Archaeological Sites and Ancient Monuments Development which would have an adverse effect on an Ancient Monument or other archaeological site of either national or local importance or on their settings will be refused unless there are imperative reasons of overriding public interest or there is no alternative site.
-No Scheduled Ancient Monuments or national sites would be directly affected by the proposed scheme.
-Adverse impacts on local cultural heritage sites have been reduced, where possible by the implementation of appropriate mitigation.
-Significant impacts on the setting on several cultural heritage features is possible, although will be mitigated through development of detailed mitigation.
-Env\20 - Historic Gardens and Designed Landscapes Development that would have an adverse effect on the character or setting of a Historic Garden or Designed Landscape will be refused, unless the overall integrity and character of the designated area will not be compromised and any significant adverse effects are clearly outweighed by social, strategic and economic benefits and appropriate mitigation is taken.
-Adverse impacts on cultural heritage sites have been reduced, where possible by the implementation of appropriate mitigation.
-With the implementation of appropriate mitigation there would be Slight residual impacts upon Site 156 (Kingcausie House Designed Landscape) which is of regional importance.
+Торіс Policy Purpose Compliance Conflict Env\19 - Archaeological Sites and Ancient Monuments Development which would have an adverse effect on an Ancient Monument or other archaeological site of either national or local importance or on their settings will be refused unless there are imperative reasons of overriding public interest and there is no alternative site.
+Adverse impacts on cultural heritage sites have been reduced, where possible by the implementation of appropriate mitigation With the implementation of appropriate mitigation the residual direct impact upon the regionally significant Waterside Enclosure would be unknown.
+The residual indirect impact upon Kingswells Consumption Dykes would be moderate, whilst the residual indirect impact significance upon Kingcausie House and Sundials, Beans Hill complex; Friends' Burial Ground and Longcairn would be substantial.
+Env\20 - Historic Gardens and Designed Landscapes Development that would have an adverse effect on the character or setting of a Historic Garden or Designed Landscape will be refused, unless the overall integrity and character of the designated area will not be compromised and any significant adverse effects are clearly outweighed by social, strategic and economic benefits and appropriate mitigation is undertaken.
+Adverse impacts on cultural heritage sites have been reduced, where possible by the implementation of appropriate mitigation With the implementation of appropriate mitigation the residual direct impact upon the regionally significant Waterside Enclosure would be unknown.
+The residual indirect impact upon Kingswells Consumption Dykes would be moderate, whilst the residual indirect impact significance upon Kingcausie House and Sundials, Beans Hill complex; Friends' Burial Ground and Longcairn would be substantial.
 Ecology and Nature Conservation Env\1 - International Nature Conservation Sites Development likely to have a significant impact on a site designated or proposed under the habitats or birds directive (Special Area for Conservation and Special Protection Area) or on a Ramsar site and not directly connected with or necessary to the conservation management of the site, must be the subject of an appropriate assessment for the implications for the site's conservation objectives.
-Development will then only be permitted where the assessment indicates that it will not adversely affect the integrity of the site, or there are no alternative solutions and there are imperative reasons of overriding interest including those of a social or economic nature.
+Development will then only be permitted where the assessment indicates that it will not adversely affect the integrity of the site, or there are no alternative solutions and there are imperative reasons of over-riding interest including those of a social or economic nature.
 Mitigation measures for protected species will include minimising disturbance to species during construction, habitat creation and the provision of appropriately designed culverts, underpasses and wildlife bridges.
 Mitigation measures particularly habitat creation, will contribute to biodiversity targets identified in national and local Biodiversity Action Plans.
 Woodland loss has been minimised through appropriate route alignment and replanting.
-Significant residual impacts include habitat fragmentation and loss at Hare Moss, Cleanhill Wood, Kingcausie, Milltimber Wood, Guttrie Hill Wood and Rotten O'Gairn District Wildlife Site.
+The proposed scheme passes through the River Dee SAC in the vicinity of freshwater pearl mussels.
+The proposed scheme is also likely to result in habitat loss and fragmentation at Cleanhill Wood and Kingcausie.